alfahadgm/ownfoil/README.md

-# Ownfoil
+# Ownfoil (Enhanced Fork)
 [![Docker Pulls](https://img.shields.io/docker/pulls/a1ex4/ownfoil)](https://hub.docker.com/r/a1ex4/ownfoil)
 [![Docker Image Size (latest semver)](https://img.shields.io/docker/image-size/a1ex4/ownfoil?sort=date&arch=amd64 )](https://hub.docker.com/r/a1ex4/ownfoil/tags)

+> **Note**: This is an enhanced fork of the original [Ownfoil](https://github.com/a1ex4/ownfoil) with additional features for better library management.

 Ownfoil is a Nintendo Switch library manager, that will also turn your library into a fully customizable and self-hosted Tinfoil Shop.
 The goal of this project is to manage your library, identify any missing content (DLCs or updates) and provide a user friendly way to browse your content.

-Some of the features include:
+## Original Features:
  - multi user authentication
  - web interface for configuration
  - web interface for browsing the library
  - content identification using decryption or filename
  - Tinfoil shop customization

+## New Features in This Fork:
+ - **📊 Missing Content Page**: Dedicated page showing all missing base games, updates, and DLCs
+ - **🗂️ Library Organization**: Automatically organize files into structured folders (GameName/BASE, GameName/UPDATES, GameName/DLC)
+ - **🔍 Advanced Duplicate Detection**: Find and remove duplicate files with detailed explanations
+   - Identifies older update versions
+   - Detects duplicate base games and DLCs
+   - Shows clear reasons for deletion
+   - Batch cleanup with safety checks
+ - **🧹 Empty Folder Cleanup**: Automatically removes empty directories after file organization
+ - **📤 Export Missing Content**: Download a text report of all missing content
+ - **🎯 Enhanced File Handling**: Better support for files without proper metadata

 The project is still in development, expect things to break or change without notice.